cloudfoundry-incubator/cflocal/README.md

                      in local.yml.
                      Droplet filename: <name>.droplet

-   -b <name>      Use an official CF buildpack, specified by name.
+   -b <name>      Use one or more official CF buildpacks (specified by name).
                      Default: (uses detection)
-   -b <url>       Use a buildpack specified by URL (git or zip-over-HTTP).
+   -b <url>       Use one or more buildpacks specified by git repository URL
+                     or zip file URL (HTTP or HTTPS).
                      Default: (uses detection)
    -p <dir>       Use the specified directory as the app directory.
                      Default: current working directory